ruggeri/tech-notes/math/trigonometry-and-complex-numbers.md

 The problem is that when I multiply `z_1 * z_2`, you can think of `z_1` as a transformation being applied to `z_2`.
-This transformation is described in terms that are *independent* of the choice of basis.
+This transformation is described in terms that are _independent_ of the choice of basis.
 For instance: multiplying by `(2, 0)` means that, whatever your basis vectors are, scale them each by a factor of 2.

 Let us return to the original question.
 We want `i * i`, which is `(0,

-1) * (0, 1)`.
+1. - (0, 1)`.
 I say: let's do this with the swapped basis, then swap back.
 So I try `(0, 1) * (1, 0)`.
 Now, you might say "I don't know how to scale a constant by `i`!"
-But, if we want to preserve symmetry, then multiplying by a constant on *either* side ought to be the same, so we should get `i` again.
+But, if we want to preserve symmetry, then multiplying by a constant on *either\* side ought to be the same, so we should get `i` again.

 So, in the new basis, who is `i`?
 It depends on what the second, new basis vector is, and that could literally be anyone!
 So we haven't